LB Talks brings together more than 200 of lesbians, bisexuals and allies in Barcelona

 María Colom, president of LB Talks, together with Arantza Larrauri, member of the Board of Directors of LB Talks, presented the newly created association that has promoted this event and whose purpose is to continue carrying out similar activities in the future to claim and make visible the position of the lesbian and bisexual woman in society.

 The first day LB Talks closed with a session of relaxed networking in which the attendees enjoyed a relaxed time at the Antiga Fàbrica Estrella Damm.

 LB Talks was the first event organized by the LB Talks association with LesWorking.
 The day, although dedicated to lesbian and bisexual women, is open to anyone committed to equality, diversity and human rights.
 LB Talks aims to provide tools to all of its attendees to promote these values, while inviting lesbian and bisexual women to reflect on the positive impact that coming out of the closet can have on their company.

 LB Talks is a non-profit association created to promote experiences that invite reflection, debate and exposure of the social contributions of lesbian and bisexual women, and to promote valuable knowledge for society.

 LesWorking is the first international professional network for lesbian women.
-LesWorking currently has around 1.500 women from more than 20 countries and from different professional sectors.
-The goal of the network is to connect and empower lesbian women to boost their careers and projects.
+LesWorking currently has about 1.500 women from more than 20 countries and from different professional sectors.
+The goal of the network is to connect and empower lesbian women to advance their careers and projects.
 In addition, LesWorking promotes an inclusive and positive visibility of the lesbian community in society and in companies.